 Remember that the internship is what you and your mentor make of it.
 Your mentor is there to listen to your inquiries and goals and to facilitate this academic and professional journey for you.
 Make sure to fully discuss your goals for the internship with your mentor when you two meet to create the "curriculum" or plan for the internship semester and sign the contract.
 Additionally, it is important to revisit these goals throughout the semester as the internship is intended to be organic and fluid.
 Keeping the channels of communication open will allow you and your mentor to make the most of this experience.

 Another important and enriching activity that you may consider is attending an academic/professional conference with your mentor.
-IE Travel Grants ranging from $100 to $500 are available by application.
-Contact Professor Cherwitz directly for further information on travel grants.
+IE Travel Grants may be available to support conference attendance.
+Contact Dr. Darwin directly for further information on travel grants.

 In addition to your independent work with your mentor/supervisor, you will also be required to complete the following in order to receive your grade for the internship: